JetBrains/intellij-sdk-docs/topics/appendix/tools/gradle_intellij_plugin/tools_gradle_intellij_plugin.md

 Patches <path>[plugin.xml](plugin_configuration_file.md)</path> files with values provided to the task.

-> To maintain and generate an up-to-date changelog, try using [Gradle Changelog Plugin](https://github.com/JetBrains/gradle-changelog-plugin).
+> To maintain and generate an up-to-date changelog, try using the [Gradle Changelog Plugin](https://github.com/JetBrains/gradle-changelog-plugin).
 >
 {style="note"}